samuelkeir98/WebCheckers/docs/DesignDoc.md

 Users initially have no connection to the page.
 A user is directed to the Home page upon making a connection to the server.
 At the Home page, the number of users is displayed along with a link to signin.

-The signin link directs the user to the Sign In page with one text field to input a name and a button to sign in.
+The sign in link directs the user to the Sign In page with one text field to input a name and a button to sign in.
 If the name is taken, it will display a error message on the same page.
 If the name is available, the user is redirected to the home page, now with a list of online players displayed and a signout link instead of a signin one.

 The Home page refreshes every 5 seconds, updating the player list and number of players.
 If the user signs out, the signin button is displayed again and the player list is no longer displayed.